Hurrah for Baffin's Bay

 Other than Hall, most of the members of the expedition eventually made it home, but the Polaris was lost and the crew suffered extreme privations.

 The 1879-1882 expedition of the Jeannette was worse.
-Lincoln R. Paine's Ships of the World (entry on the Jeanette) tells of how the former H.M.S.
+Paine, in the entry on the Jeanette, tells of how the former H.M.S.
 Pandora was sold to U. S. Navy Lt.
 George W. de Long.
 The ship was renamed for the sister of James Gordon Bennett, editor of the New York Herald, which had earlier sent reporter Henry M. Stanley into Africa to find Dr. Livingstone (Guttridge-Ice, p.
 21) and who had also sent a reporter on de Long's one previous arctic expedition, to search for Hall's Polaris (Guttridge-Ice, p.
 14).
 Bennett loved to publish exploration stories, so he decided to fund a new polar venture.
 At least, he promised to fund it.
 In practice, he demanded that de Long keep the cost under control, causing a lot of dangerous corner-cutting (Guttridge-Ice, pp. 41-44, etc.) The ship's boilers were inefficient, she had divided objectives, she didn't acquire a tender until the last minute, and she really wasn't designed to withstand the ice.
 Some changes were made before she sailed, including strengthening of the sides -- but certainly not enough (Guttridge-Ice, pp. 55-56).

 The ship's voyage began on July 8, 1879 (Guttridge-Ice, p.
 2).
 On August 28, 1879, Jeannette set out through the Bering Straight, to try to reach the Pole from western Canada.
 They were seeking the alleged open Polar Sea (the crazy idea that there was a large body of open water around the North Pole), even though the U. S. Coast and Geodetic Survey determined in that year that such a sea almost certainly did not exist (Guttridge-Ice, p.
 80).